leejoey0921/cluster-logan/README.md

 - If needed to make adjustments to the stack, do them and run `spinupd.sh --update ` and check your Cloudformation to make sure the stack is `UPDATE_COMPLETE`.

 ## Checklist for running in production

+Again, no need to do this section unless you're the maintainer (typically, Rayan).

 Prepare your data in the `analyses/` folder, see previous runs for an example of file organization.